status-im/specs/docs/raw/push-notification-server.md

 #### Data disclosed

-- The public key of the sender
+- The chat key of the sender

 ### PushNotificationAdvertisementInfo